rprend/YAPS/posts/testing.md

 ---
-title: 'Testing blog post'
+title: 'Book Shelf'
-date: '2023-12-27'
+date: '2024-04-20'
-slug: 'testing'
+slug: 'bookshelf'
 ---

-# Testing
+# Bookshelf

-This is a test of my static blog page generation.
-I like to think about AI, music, movies, and combining all of these.
-You will soon see more of these posts on here.
+I have benefited from [others'](https://www.nickbeckstead.com/audiobooks) [booklists](http://www.aaronsw.com/weblog/books2011), so I'd like to make one of my own.
+Here is a list of books, fiction or nonfiction, which I strongly recommend.

+1. The New York Trilogy, Paul Auster.
+2. Invisible Cities, Italo Calvino.
+3. East of Eden, John Steinbeck.
+4. Surely You're Joking, Mr Feynman by Richard Feynman.
+5. The Power Broker by Robert Caro.